NARA Privacy Act Systems: NARA 2

 The routine use statements A, C, E, F, and G, described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 STORAGE: Paper and electronic records.

-RETRIEVABILITY: Information in reference request files may be retrieved by: the name of the individual; the Record Group number; or the name, social security number, or military service number of the former civilian employee/veteran whose record was the subject of the request at the National Personnel Records Center.
+RETRIEVABILITY: Information in reference request files may be retrieved by: The individual's name; the request date; the record group number; collection/series title; or thename, social security number, or military service number of the former civilian employee/veteran whose record was the subject of the request.

-SAFEGUARDS: During business hours, paper records are maintained in areas accessible only to authorized NARA personnel.
-Electronic records are accessible via passwords from terminals located in attended offices.
+SAFEGUARDS: During business hours, paper records are maintained in areas accessible to authorized NARA personnel.
+Electronic records are accessible via password-protected workstations located in attended offices or through a secure remote access network.
 After business hours, buildings have security guards and/or secured doors, and all entrances are monitored by electronic surveillance equipment.

-RETENTION AND DISPOSAL: Reference request files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Reference request files are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.